kevinthecity/GradlePluginExample/README.md

 After that, do a Gradle sync, and then your project should auto-generate the `.iml` and the `local.properties` files.
 At that point, you must also create a `build.gradle` for this plugin.
 At a minimum, it must have the same contents as the one in this projet, but you can flesh it out with more.

 NOTE: This project does not contain details on uploading the plugin to a remote repo or maven.
 This demo is only for adding the plugin code locally to your project.

+## Running

+To see the new tasks you've added, type `./gradlew tasks` into the console, and notice that there are now 4 new tasks under "Other Tasks".
+You can run them individually (`./gradlew bumpMajor`), or you can run it as part of a full build (`./gradlew bumpMajor assembleDebug`).